BanditTech/WingmanReloaded/docs/README.md

 ### Client.txt file location

 > You must locate the Client.txt file that will be used for the script
+* This file is required in order to determine the current location
-* Default location is configured as C:\ drive in a steam library
+* Default file location is configured as C:\ drive in a steam library
-* If not found you will see a warning message, Simply locate your file and your finished with this part
+* If not found you will see a warning message, Simply locate your file in your PoE install folder
+* Double check that you have local chat enabled In-Game, and it should now update when you zone change